John Bodkin Adams: Search

 Devlin suggested that Hannam generally considered what a suspect said in interrogation was the best form of evidence, and that the police and prosecution case was based to a significant degree on admissions that Hannam had recorded Adams making.
 He considered that Hannam's records were reasonably accurate, although putting emphasis on matters that might assist a prosecution, as was the practice at the time.
-However, Devlin considered that proof of guilt should be based as far as possible on facts, rather than pre-trial statements to the police, and that an admission had to be taken as a whole, so that Adams's statement that he had used all 121/2 grains or 75 tablets of heroin could not be divorced from his claim that Mrs Morrell was in terrible agony.
+However Devlin considered that proof of guilt should be based as far as possible on facts rather than pre-trial statements to the police, and that an admission had to be taken as a whole, so that Adams's statement that he had used all 121/2 grains or 75 tablets of heroin could not be divorced from his claim that Mrs Morrell was in terrible agony.

 Adams opened a cupboard for the police: amongst medicine bottles were "chocolates – slabs stuck – butter, margarine, sugar".
 While the officers inspected it, Adams walked to another cupboard and slipped two objects into his jacket pocket.
 Hannam and Pugh challenged him and Adams showed them two bottles of morphine; one he said was for Annie Sharpe, a patient and major witness who had died nine days earlier under his care; the other said "Mr Soden".
-He had died on 17 September 1956 but pharmacy records later showed Soden had never been prescribed morphine.
-Adams was later (after his main trial in 1957) convicted of obstructing the search, concealing the bottles and for failing to keep a Dangerous Drugs register.
+Soden had died on 17 September 1956, but pharmacy records later showed he had never been prescribed morphine.
+Adams was later (after his main trial in 1957) convicted of obstructing the search, concealing the bottles and failing to keep a Dangerous Drugs register.
 Later at the police station, Adams told Hannam:

 Easing the passing of a dying person isn't all that wicked.
 She [Morrell] wanted to die.
 That can't be murder.
 It is impossible to accuse a doctor.

 In the basement of Adams's house, the police found, "a lot of unused china and silverware.
 In one room there were 20 new motor car tyres still in their wrappings and several new motor car leaf springs.
 Wines and spirits were stored in quantity."
 Hallworth reports that Adams was stockpiling in case of another World War.
 On the second floor, "one room was given over to an armoury [:] six guns in a glass-fronted display case, several automatic pistols".
 He had permits for these.
 Another room was used "wholly for photographic equipment.
 A dozen very expensive cameras in leather cases" lay around.